 Uploading supporting documents

-You are strongly encouraged to upload your supporting documents rather than mailing them.
+You must upload your supporting documents via Minerva rather than mailing or emailing them to the Admissions Office.
 Uploading your documents saves you time, effort, and the expense of mailing transcripts and supporting documents to us.
 It avoids delays normally incurred in the processing of paper documentation, allows you to associate your documents with the correct application and requirement, and assures you that your documents have been received.

 Documents that can be uploaded via Minerva

 Please see the instructions for uploading supporting documents.
 (This link will open a new window to the Future Students, Applying to McGill website).